qwaneu/qwaneu.github.io/training.md

 <p>By participating in course, you will:
 <ul>
-<li>- learn how to deliver projects on-time and within budget, without compromising on quality
+<li>learn how to deliver projects on-time and within budget, without compromising on quality
-<li>- see the value of eXtreme Programming principles and practices and how Scrum and eXtreme Programming are complementary
+<li>see the value of eXtreme Programming principles and practices and how Scrum and eXtreme Programming are complementary
-<li>- understand how agile values, principles and practices relate
+<li>understand how agile values, principles and practices relate
-<li>- learn how practices like test driven development, relentless refactoring, incremental design, continuous integration, and pair programming support agile principles and enable to deliver quality software incrementally and how they help to keep on delivering quality software over time
+<li>learn how practices like test driven development, relentless refactoring, incremental design, continuous integration, and pair programming support agile principles and enable to deliver quality software incrementally and how they help to keep on delivering quality software over time
-<li>- learn how one can let quality software evolve iteratively and incrementally
+<li>learn how one can let quality software evolve iteratively and incrementally
-<li>- experience the role of testing and test driven development in agile development
+<li>experience the role of testing and test driven development in agile development
-<li>- experience how all the different practices work together, through a real mini project
+<li>experience how all the different practices work together, through a real mini project
 <li><strong>... and you’ll have fun!</strong> We take pride in creating a fun and effective learning environment, mixing presentations with simulations, exercises and hands-on development.
 </ul>